vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 ### Finances stuff

-First list (aiming to finish in June):
+First list (aiming to finish in June/July; I expect to be pretty busy with things other than finances hence setting a relatively modest target for the finances side of things):

 - [x] DONE 2023-05-27: Finishing up of accrued expenses for 2022 + balance reconciliation
 - [ ] Personal finances issue 5

-Second likst (aiming to finish in July):
+Second list (aiming to finish in August):

+- [ ] Work on 2022 tax filing

+Third list (aiming to finish in September):

 - [ ] Personal finances issues 1, 3, 4, 6
 - [ ] Activate my California Middle Class Tax Refund (MCTR) if applicable -- it looks like the payment should be $500 according to https://www.ftb.ca.gov/about-ftb/newsroom/middle-class-tax-refund/index.html?WT.mc_id=akMCTR&token=null#receive

-Second list (aiming to finish in August):

-- [ ] Work on 2022 tax filing

 ### Health stuff

-- [ ] Consolidate diet planning related to wisdom tooth removal and then book the appointment(s)
+- Consolidate diet planning related to wisdom tooth removal and then book the appointment(s)
+  - [x] DONE 2023-06-09: Finish first pass of pre-appointment research and then book the appointment
+  - [ ] 2023-06-28: Review plan and do further needed prep
+  - [ ] 2023-07-05: Actual first appointment; book second appointment
+  - [ ] Second appointment
 - [ ] Book and get through my eye test
+- [ ] Get next round of blood tests done

 ### House stuff